hyundai-robotics/doc-safespace2.0/3-safety-function/3-safety-function/1-robot-safety-condition/4-tcp-speed.md

 ﻿# 3.3.1.4 TCP speed monitoring

-로봇 좌표계 기준 TCP의 속도를 감시하는 기능입니다.
+This function monitors the TCP speed based on the robot coordinate system.
 If a monitoring violation occurs, safety stops (Stop0, Stop1, and Stop2) will be actuated immediately.

 You can set the parameter values in the **\[System > 4: Application parameter > 18: SafeSpace2.0 > Parameter setup > Robot restriction > TCP speed]** menu.